 Patricia sighs in relief as she realizes that she still has plenty of time, when the train arrives to the airport, she checks-in her luggage, then the Air Canada app sends her a notification with the map of her flight’s boarding gate, the time left until it starts boarding and the estimated time to get to the gate.

 Patricia arrives to the gate and then after 10 min. she boards the plane, now is time for her to relax.

-It was really confusing that the app had two main sections, the first one will show acess to Air Canada, other of the company’s services, the in-flight entertainment, messages and then settings.
+It was really confusing that the app had two main sections, the first one will show access to Air Canada, other of the company’s services, the in-flight entertainment, messages and then settings.

 Once tapping on the Air Canada link, the app will bring the user to the flights related section.
-As this is the primary section, this should be displayed in first place instead of the other one and then allocate the options of the first section.
+As this is the main action, this should be displayed in the first screen instead, reallocating the options of the first screen to a secondary place.
 There was also too many options which made it very difficult to navigate, with no clear hierarchy.

 this continues with many, many options...